Mahāsaṅghika Vinaya

 pācittiya 28

 If a bhikkhunī goes to the house of a lay person, and is invited to take cakes and rice flour, she may accept two or three bowlfuls.
-Having gone outside, she should eat them together with the bhikkhunīs who are not sick.
-If she accepts more, or doesn’t go outside to eat them together with the bhikkhunīs who are not sick, it is a pācittiya.
+Having gone outside, she should eat them together with the bhikkhunīs who aren’t sick.
+If she accepts more, or doesn’t go outside to eat them together with the bhikkhunīs who aren’t sick, it is a pācittiya.

 pācittiya 29